anadv11/anadv11.github.io/_pages/about.md

 I’m currently doing a PhD in post‑growth policy at the University of Barcelona under the supervision of [Federico Demaria](https://www.ub.edu/school-economics/researchers/demaria-federico) and [Filka Sekulova](https://recerca.uoc.edu/investigadores/882611/detalle?lang=en) as part of the [MAPS project](https://mapsresearch.eu).

-My aim is to analyse post-growth policies and their interaction with dominant economic discourse and practices.
-I am most interested in creating space for alternatives to flourish and on how to nourish better futures.
-While I am based in the School of Sociology, I have a multi-disciplinary background and I often draw from Political Economy, Geography, Ecological Economics and STS in my work.
-Methodologically, I like to draw on discuourse analysis and use computational social science approaches.
+My aim is to analyse post-growth policies and their role in transitions.
+I am interested in creating space for alternatives to flourish and on nourishing better futures.
+I have a multi-disciplinary background and I often draw from (Critical) Political Economy, Geography, Ecological Economics and STS in my work.
+Methodologically, I am interested in computational social science for text analysis.

 In the past, I have worked as a policy researcher at the OECD and REN21, focusing on issues of energy and climate negotiations in the framework of the UNFCCC.
 I graduated from Sciences Po and the University of Edinburgh.